Metrics that Matter: The New Viewability Standards for Mobile Video

-An expanded set of mobile app metrics
+An expanded set of mobile app metrics for video viewability benchmarks

-The “new” metrics that matter include:
+The top metrics that matter include:

 - Audible and visible on complete (AVOC): Often, ads are seen but not heard.
 AVOC is a measurement of the percentage of impressions where the ad was visible and audible on completion and delivered to a human.

 Benchmark: According to Moat, the AVOC industry average is around 25%, yet with the right ad standards in place, the benchmark for ads run with InMobi often reach or exceed 38% AVOC.

 - Invalid traffic (IVT): IVT is the percentage of total unfiltered impressions delivered to a non-human endpoint.
 This may include General IVT (Spiders, Excessive Activity, and/or Data Center Traffic categories) and Sophisticated IVT (Invalid Proxy, Automated Browser, and/or Incongruous Browser Traffic categories).